 Commonly Misdiagnosed Conditions

-A recent CBS news report on medical misdiagnosis states that as many as 12 million Americans who visit the doctor complaining of various symptoms end up with a missed or incorrect diagnosis.
+A recent Healthline report on medical misdiagnosis states that as many as 12 million Americans who visit the doctor complaining of various symptoms end up with a missed or incorrect diagnosis.

 While the medical community defends itself against claims by citing the statistic that diagnostic errors occur only in five percent of all cases, that figure translates into an alarming one in 20 patients.